 It will take up to 100kg of weight, which is about 15.5 stone (one big adult or a medium adult and a child), and keep going up to 30km.
 You won't manage quite this distance if you push it to its top speed of 25km/hour, but you'll still get hours of playtime.
 Large 8.5in tyres will allow it to manoeuvre small kerbs and some light offroading.

-Xiaomi's electric scooter has a retail price of £399.99, but the best deal we've found is from GearBest at £333.20 (it ships from Europe, so will not incur import duty).
-If you'd rather buy direct from the UK it will cost you a little more but is available from the likes of Xiaomi itself, Pure Scooters, Scootered and Box.
+Xiaomi's electric scooter has a retail price of £399.99, but the best deal we've found is from GearBest, and shipping from Europe so it will not incur import duty.
+Sadly it is currently out of stock there, but you can also buy in the UK via Xiaomi itself, Pure Scooters, Scootered and Box.

 **Some Mi Electric Scooters are being recalled following safety concerns with the folding mechanism.
 Find out whether your scooter is affected and how to arrange a free repair.**